Blowout (well drilling): Use of nuclear explosions

 On Sep.
-30, 1966, the Soviet Union experienced blowouts on five natural gas wells in Urta-Bulak, an area about 80 kilometers from Bukhara, Uzbekistan.
-It was claimed in Komsomoloskaya Pravda that after years of burning uncontrollably they were able to stop them entirely.
+30, 1966, the Soviet Union experienced blowouts on five natural gas wells in Urtabulak gas field, an area about 80 kilometers from Bukhara, Uzbekistan.
+It was claimed in Komsomloskaya Pravda that after years of burning uncontrollably they were able to stop them entirely.
 The Soviets lowered a specially made 30 kiloton nuclear physics package into a 6 km borehole drilled 25 to 50 m away from the original (rapidly leaking) well.
 A nuclear explosive was deemed necessary because conventional explosives both lacked the necessary power and would also require a great deal more space underground.
 When the device was detonated, it crushed the original pipe that was carrying the gas from the deep reservoir to the surface and vitrified the surrounding rock.
 This caused the leak and fire at the surface to cease within approximately one minute of the explosion, and proved to be a permanent solution.
 An attempt on a similar well was not as successful.
 Other tests were for such experiments as oil extraction enhancement (Stavropol, 1969) and the creation of gas storage reservoirs (Orenburg, 1970).